What To Eat in Vietnam: Bahn Mi, Phở, And Beyond

 When the sun is blazing, nothing hits quite like trà đá, the ubiquitous iced tea that’s served in nearly every restaurant across Vietnam.
 This simple yet refreshing beverage is made from green tea, cooled down and served over ice.

-It’s the go-to refreshment that accompanies well with every meal and brings people together over hearty conversations and delicious food.
+It’s the go-to refreshment that goes well with every meal and brings people together over hearty conversations and delicious food.

 Where to Find Trà Đá